Therapeutic Boarding Schools in Lincoln, Nebraska

 Counter to therapeutic boarding schools in Lincoln, Nebraska, Kansas City Girls Academy is staffed to work with struggling teens who are spiraling out of control or showing disrespect for authority, anger, self-harm, dropping grades, or discord with family and others.
 As a nonprofit therapeutic boarding school, Kansas City Girls Academy is cheaper than other residential treatment centers in Lincoln, Nebraska.

-While chiefly a therapeutic boarding school, Kansas City Girls Academy is also a boarding schools that excels academically, with fully equipped school facilities and certified teachers on campus every day.
+While chiefly a therapeutic boarding school, Kansas City Girls Academy is also a Christian boarding school that excels academically, with fully equipped school facilities and certified teachers on campus every day.
 Credits are transferable back to the child’s home school and diplomas are awarded to teens who graduate while they are still in Kansas City Girls Academy.
 Their dedication to helping teens grow behaviorally, spiritually, and in character is matched by their desire to providing troubled girls with a quality education.

 Emotionally or Behaviorally Kansas City Girls Academy Welcomes Teens from Lincoln, Nebraska and from All Across America

 Adolescent girls attend Kansas City Girls Academy from across the nation, including from Lincoln, Nebraska.
 Most Kansas City Girls Academy students are from families who live hours away from the campus.
 We find it advantageous for teens to experience a new environment far away from their friends in Lincoln, Nebraska.